Neats29/neats29.github.io/source/_posts/roam.md

 Personally, I don't use any memorisation techniques for remembering the contents of online courses.
 For me the best way to "remember" the lessons is to apply them.
 In other words, create experiences out of them.
 The other method is to create content off the back of it.
 My goal is to have the simplest system (rather than an elaborate one) that allows me to internalise the lessons, create something out of the material and have fun doing it.
 Over time, I'm sure the process will evolve to fulfil these goals better.

 ---
-Let me know on [Twitter](https://twitter.com/neats29) if you found any of this helpful or if you'd like to share your own system.
+Let me know on [Twitter](https://twitter.com/neats29) if you found this helpful or if you'd like to share your own system.